 Conclusion - Want to try Mighty Networks free?

 When you choose Mighty Networks you’re not only choosing the most cost-effective option of the bunch.
 You’re also investing in a platform that grows with you: Each new member that joins your online course or online community provides additional value to your members.
-While Kajabi,Thinkific, and the other platforms are doing solid work in their own spaces, Mighty Networks is clearly the best choice.
+Plus, you can charge for your course in 135 currencies, or even with token-gating!

 Don’t get us wrong, Skillshare is a great place to try your hand at delivering an online course, but by design it’s a platform that won’t grow with you and your skills in scalable ways.
 We believe that the alternatives to Skillshare that allow you to house all your awesome content and your growing community under one network will be more beneficial in the long run.